Nurse Residency Program

 A recruiter will contact you with further instructions and details for your specified Match Day interview after the application period closes.
 Notification of acceptance may take up to one full month after the application closes.

-Completion of nursing degree (ADN or BSN) from an accredited program, current Texas RN license or temporary permit and BLS certification.
+Completion of nursing degree (ADN or BSN) from an accredited program with a minimum Nursing GPA of 3.0, current Texas RN license or temporary permit and BLS certification.
 Degree requirement may vary by campus.

 The Nurse Residency Program is available in many specialties including ICU, Trauma, Emergency, Perinatal, Perioperative, Acute Care and many more.